 Tu/Th 08:00-09:30 279 Dwinelle Instructor: Keru Cai

-As a reading and composition class, we’ll use these discussions as a foundation for improving analytical and persuasive writing.
+As a reading and composition class, we will use these discussions and close-readings as a foundation for improving analytical and persuasive writing.
 To this end, we will also read and discuss the work of critics who have thought about some of these questions.
 Students will be asked to write two essays themselves.

 Nikolai Gogol, “The Overcoat”